Have you ever sat and contemplated the vastness of the universe?

 And now, I invite you to watch and enjoy…

-Note: As always, you can watch the video at full screen by clicking the “square” icon that will pop up in the lower-right corner of the video after it begins playing.
+Note: As always, you can watch the video at full screen by clicking the “square” icon in the lower-right corner of the video after it begins playing.
 And as you can imagine, this video really must be viewed at full screen in order to fully enjoy it.